Braves vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Bohm has 51 hits with nine doubles, six home runs and 15 walks.
+- Bohm has put up 52 hits with nine doubles, six home runs and 15 walks.
 He has driven in 37 runs with two stolen bases.

-- Bohm will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .333 with a double, a home run, a walk and five RBI.
+- Bohm will look for his sixth straight game with a hit in this matchup.
+During his last five outings he is hitting .389 with a double, a home run, a walk and five RBI.

 Bohm Recent Games